 |ipilimumab alone||3 milligrams per kilogram of body weight of ipilimumab every 3 weeks for four doses (plus nivolumab-matched placebo)|

 The percentage of patients whose cancers shrank or disappeared after treatment (objective response rate) and the percentage of patients who saw the disappearance of all signs of cancer after treatment (complete response rate) were higher in the combination-therapy group and the nivolumab-alone group than in the ipilimumab-alone group.
-Patients with PD-L1-positive tumors had higher objective response rates than patients with PD-L1-negative tumors.

 |Patient Group||Objective Response Rate||Complete Response Rate|

 LimitationsThe duration of response for patients receiving the combination therapy is not yet known.
 And, as the study authors noted, there is no consensus about the most effective method for measuring PD-L1 expression and defining "positive" PD-L1 expression.
 Moreover, the available data "indicate that the level of tumor PD-L1 expression alone is a poor predictive biomarker of overall survival," they added.

-The take-home message of this study "is that ipilimumab can no longer be considered a standard first-line immunotherapy for patients with advanced melanoma," said Michael B. Atkins, M.D., of Georgetown University Medical Center, who was the discussant when the CheckPoint 067 study findings were presented at the 2015 American Society of Clinical Oncology annual meeting.
+The take-home message of this study "is that ipilimumab can no longer be considered a standard first-line immunotherapy for patients with advanced melanoma," said Michael B. Atkins, M.D., of Georgetown University Medical Center, who was the discussant when earlier findings from the CheckPoint 067 study were presented at the 2015 American Society of Clinical Oncology annual meeting.

-Based on the new results and previous studies, Dr. Atkin said that nivolumab alone and in combination with ipilimumab—along with pembrolizumab (Keytruda®)—should be considered the new standards of care for patients with advanced melanoma.
+Based on these results and previous studies, Dr. Atkins said that nivolumab alone and in combination with ipilimumab—along with pembrolizumab (Keytruda®)—should be considered the new standards of care for patients with advanced melanoma.